vtsynergy/2D-DECT/README.md

 # DenseNet and Deconvolution Neural Network (DDnet) for Image enhancement

 DDnet is a convolutional neural network that is used for computed tomography image enhancement.
 The network uses DenseNet blocks for building feature maps and Deconvolution for image reconstruction.
-DDnet shows superior performance compared to state of the art CT image reconstrucion/enhancement algorithms.
+DDnet shows superior performance compared to state-of-the-art CT image reconstruction/enhancement algorithms.

 ## Platform
-We developed the framework on platfrom shown below:
+We developed the framework on the platform shown below:

 LSB Version:    :core-4.1-noarch:core-4.1-ppc64le